Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Step 3- Federal Court: If your application is denied by the Appeals Council, you may file a suit in a federal U.S. district court in New York.

-The state of New York adds money to the amount of the SSI check paid for by the federal payment.
-(For a single person living alone, the federal government pays $674 per month and New York adds on $87.)
+The state of New York pays a supplemental payment to those receiving SSI from the federal government.
+For example, for a single person living alone, the federal government typically pays $771 per month and New York pays an additional $87.)
 However, this amount varies depending on how much income you have, whether you live with others, whether you are married, whether your spouse receives SSI benefits as well, and whether you live in a nursing home, group home, or assisted living situation.
 The county or borough where you reside may also affect the amount you receive from the state of New York.
-Here's a chart of the combined federal and state payment you can expect if you don't have any countable income.

 Your Living Situation |